ReexpressAI/Example_Data/tutorials/tutorial4_semantic_search_without_labels/README.md

 ### Great Expectations

-Search text: "The impact of a memorable day":
+Search text: "We should consider the impact of a memorable day in influencing subsequent events.":

 ![Screenshot of Reexpress returning a semantic search from the book Great Expectations.](assets/Great-Expectations-example1.png)